DAGWorks-Inc/hamilton/docs/concepts/hamilton-v-x.md

 or schedule long-running jobs.
 It tends to work well in conjunction with them.
 Hamilton provides the capabilities of fine-grained lineage, highly readable code, and self-documenting pipelines, which many of these systems lack.

-Hamilton can be used with an
-orchestration in the following ways:
+Hamilton can be used within any python orchestration system in the following ways:

 1. _Hamilton DAGs can be called as tasks within an orchestration system's nodes._
 See the [Hamilton + Metaflow] example: https://github.com/outerbounds/hamilton-metaflow.
 The integration is generally trivial -- all you have to do